 Pruning can be done after planting and will pay dividends in years to come.
 Once established, the hedge can be pruned annually between September and March.
 It is important to note though that hedges that are pruned on a three year cycle produce a heavier crop of berries than those pruned annually.

 An annual feed of the flowering hedging plants is also advisable.
-We find that working chicken manure pellets in the soil at the base of the plants promotes growth.
-We recommend feed in early Summer as growth appears on the plants.
+We find that working chicken manure pellets in the soil at the base of the plants promote growth.
+We recommend feeding in early Summer as growth appears on the plants.

 We have specially curated a Flowering Hedging Plants Pack to get you started on your planting journey and we highly recommend that after your hard work planting, you sit back and smell the roses in your flowering hedges.

 You can find more information on pruning or planting hedges in our other blogs, on our social media channels or by contacting Cullen Nurseries via phone.
-Cullen Nurseries is family run is Co.
-Carlow and provide a range of trees and hedging plants for you to start planting and growing.
-Find a range of top quality plant varieties and other products on our site, ready for planting in your garden, farm or community project.
+Cullen Nurseries is family-run is Co.
+Carlow and provides a range of trees and hedging plants for you to start planting and growing.
+Find a range of top-quality plant varieties and other products on our site, ready for planting in your garden, farm, or community project.